adiee5/cx16-neofetch/README.md

 Note: you cannot run the program from the BASIC interpreter.
 This is probably going to result in your device crashing.

+Since `9cbb957`, Neofetch adjusts itself to the current screen resolution so that you can enjoy it in every resolution.
+You can also force neofetch to use a specific layout by providing a layout id as a argument, for example you can type `neofetch 1` to display the former default layout no matter what screen resolution you have.
+Layout ids correspond to numbers used by basic `SCREEN` and SHELL.PRG's `mode` commands.
+There are also additional layouts, which can be accesed by typing numbers larger than 11.

-## Bonus – displaying neofetch when starting SHELL.PRG *(DEPRECATED)*
+## ~~Bonus – displaying neofetch when starting SHELL.PRG *(DEPRECATED)*~~
-Since SHELL.PRG doesn't allow to autorun commands on boot, I've made a soft-fork of cx16shell, that contains the cx16-neofetch's code inside the SHELL.PRG, and executes it while shell's starting.
-You can get it [here](https://github.com/adiee5/cx16shell-with-neofetch)!
+~~Since SHELL.PRG doesn't allow to autorun commands on boot, I've made a soft-fork of cx16shell, that contains the cx16-neofetch's code inside the SHELL.PRG, and executes it while shell's starting.
+You can get it [here](https://github.com/adiee5/cx16shell-with-neofetch)!~~